 How are contracts usually signed

-If you’re unsure how contracts are usually signed, or what the best way to get your John Doe down in the signature block is, then this article will briefly explain the different methods for you.
+If you’re unsure how contracts are usually signed, what type of signature is required to ensure a legal contract, or what the best way to get your John Doe down in the signature block is, then this article will briefly explain the different methods for you.

 What are the different ways of signing a contract?

 There are two possible answers to this question.

 Up until fairly recently, the only way to sign a binding contract was to physically write your signature onto the signature page of a physical copy (also called the “dotted line”), and this method is still extremely common.

 Electronic signatures are an alternative to this and are growing rapidly in popularity.
 An electronic signature, or eSignature, is simply a digital form of an old-fashioned written contract signature.